 Stress tests.
 Methods include treadmill or bicycle exercise stress tests (EST), and EST or pharmacologic stress tests combined with nuclear imaging or echocardiography.
 These tests may be used for CHD diagnosis, risk stratification, and prognosis, and they often help determine the advisability for cardiac catheterization and revascularization.

 EKG changes and symptoms (e.g., exertional chest pain) are monitored during stress tests, providing both determinants of CHD presence and severity and indications for test termination.
 Pharmacologic stress modalities are typically used when an exercise stress test is inappropriate or inconclusive.
-Pharmacologic stress agents include coronary vasodilators, such as dipyridamole and adenosine, and cardiac inotropes, such as dobutamine and (less commonly) arbutamine.
+Pharmacologic stress agents include coronary vasodilators, most commonly, regadenoson, and less often, dipyridamole and adenosine, and cardiac inotropes, such as dobutamine.

 Cardiac catheterization with coronary angiography.
 A catheter is inserted into a peripheral artery (either radial artery or femoral artery) and advanced under fluoroscopic guidance to the coronary artery ostia.
 A radiopaque dye is then injected to identify the locations and severities of coronary blockages.
 This invasive procedure is performed when coronary artery stenosis is known or suspected, and the need for coronary artery angioplasty, stent placement, or bypass surgery is anticipated.

 Intravascular ultrasound (IVUS).
-IVUS is highly sensitive to the presence and composition of coronary artery plaques.
-Its 3 major uses currently are to clarify the severity of stenoses identified on angiography, to characterize the composition of and degree of calcification within plaques, and to assess the deployment of coronary artery stents.
+This method is highly sensitive to the presence and composition of coronary artery plaques.
+Its three major uses currently are to clarify the severity of stenosis identified on angiography, to characterize the composition of and degree of calcification within plaques, and to assess the deployment of coronary artery stents.